Scott Mitchell (quarterback): Professional career

 In 1995, he set single-season records for the Lions in touchdown passes (32) and passing yards (4,338), both of which were later eclipsed by Matthew Stafford.
-The team reached the playoffs that NFL playoffs in year, going 13-of-29 for 155 yards with a touchdown and four interceptions in a 58–37 loss where Don Majkowski replaced Mitchell when the team was trailing 51–7 in the third quarter.
+The team reached the NFL playoffs that year, going 13-of-29 for 155 yards with a touchdown and four interceptions in a 58–37 loss where Don Majkowski replaced Mitchell when the team was trailing 51–7 in the third quarter.
 The following year, the Lions were 4-3 prior to Mitchell suffering an injury in practice where he pulled a muscle off his ribs that saw him take a hospital visit to put a needle in his ribs to try and deaden the pain.
 While the needles eventually helped the pain, he could not throw effectively, with the team losing six straight starts with Mitchell's injury-plagued play.
 The team went 5-11 and Fontes was fired.
 Bobby Ross was hired to be the new head coach, who favored a power-running style rather than the "spread offense" of the past.
 He soon sparred with Mitchell, where he reportedly barred him from meeting the new offensive coordinator Sylvester Croom or allowing him to speak to the Ford family, who had decided to keep Mitchell around as quarterback with a four-year extension worth $21 million with a signing bonus of $8 million (as not overseen by Ross).
 Apparently, Sanders held out for a time until his average per year exceeded Mitchell's rate; Mitchell once stated that “It was challenging to play with him", stating that the team as a whole excelled best under Tom Moore, who had been the offensive coordinator from 1994 to 1996.

 The team reached the playoffs again in 1997.
 Facing the Tampa Bay Buccaneers, he went 10-of-25 for 78 yards and an interception before being knocked out with a concussion in the third quarter (where Frank Reich replaced him) in a 20-10 loss.
 Mitchell stayed with the Lions through the 1998 season, when he lost the starting quarterback job to rookie Charlie Batch.
 Made expendable after the Lions signed Gus Frerotte two weeks earlier, Mitchell was dealt to the Baltimore Ravens on March 16, 1999, for a third-round draft pick that year and a fifth-rounder in 2000.